 Module: History Aim of the introduction lecture: This module introduces to the classical Historical Method with its constituting elements heuristic, critical assessment of sources and interpretation.
-Furthermore, the module is extended by epoch and thematic-specific instruments of investigation, interdisciplinary theories and methods in different historical subject areas.
-Learning outcomes: To collect, analyse and interpret sources i portray the results in presentations and wr he art and to adequately Prerequisites: Required: A successful attendance at a proseminar (PS) of history (PS Antiquity, PS Middle Ages, PS Early Modern Age, PS Modern Age, PS Economic and Social History).
+Furthermore, the module is extended by epoch and thematic-specific instruments of investigation, interdisciplinary theories and methods in different historical subject areas. portray the results in presentations and wri 5 Prerequisites: Required: A successful attendance at a proseminar (PS) of history (PS Antiquity, PS Middle Ages, PS Early Modern Age, PS Modern Age, PS Economic and Social History).
 Additionally, there are different combination possibilities to reach the required 16 or 19 ECTS.
 However, it is not possible to receive necessary credits attending two exercise classes.
 Courses Hours per week ECTS Proseminar: Antiquity, Middle Ages, Early Modern Age, Modern Age, Economic and Social History 4 8 Lecture: Economic History, History of Law and/or Political Contemporary History taken from the master- program "History" 2 4-7 Lecture: Pre-enlightenment, times of change and/or Modern Age taken from the bachelor-program "History" 2 4 Exercise class: Pre-enlightenment, times of change and/or Modern Age taken from the bachelor-program "History" 2 4 ECTS in total 16-19